Francesco Piemontesi, Charles Dutoit / Tonhalle Orchestra

 The acoustics were very clear and rich in detail, down into the faintest pianissimo (also with respect to noises from the audience!).
 At the other end of the scale, the orchestra very easily reached a very volume that was very impressive, maybe sometimes even oppressive.
 My neighbor occasionally felt compelled to protect her ears.

 The sound of a concert grand in this venue is an entirely separate issue, but equally of interest.
-From what I heard in this concert, I would claim that this venue is excellent for piano recitals, in terms of acoustic support and response.
+From what I heard in this concert, with Francesco Piemontesi at the keyboard, I would claim that this venue is excellent for piano recitals, in terms of acoustic support and response.
 I did feel that the Steinway D-274 sounded somewhat dry.
 From this single concert I can’t tell whether that is due to the acoustics.
 It could also have been a matter of adjustment / intonation of the instrument.

 The Swiss conductor Charles Dutoit (*1936) was born in Lausanne and received his education in conducting at the Conservatoire de musique de Genève.
 He is looking back to a long, successful, international career, with appearances all around the globe.
 Since 2007, he is chief conductor with the Royal Philharmonic Orchestra in London.